cytoscape/web-cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 <a id="style_tab"> </a>
 ### Style

-The **Style Panel** (STYLE tab in Control Panel) also know as *VizMapper*, provides the interface to create and manage the visual styles associated with your networks.
+The **Style Panel** (STYLE tab in Control Panel), also know as *VizMapper*, provides the interface to create and manage the visual styles associated with your networks.

 As shown below, even though the look and feel of the **Style Panel** is consistent with that of the Cytoscape desktop application, we recommend you review the chapter on **[Styles](Styles.md#styles)** for detailed information and examples.